mcembalest/sidzero/README.md

 SID Zero (Synthetic Information Diffusion v0.1) is a robot like the [Open Interpreter O1](https://github.com/OpenInterpreter/open-interpreter), albeit less capable and with a more malicious personality.
 It uses audio + visual I/O and language/multimodal models to chat with the user with awareness of their environment.

-# Available Actions

-## Dialog & Sensory I/O

-Chat with the user via the microphone, camera, and language/multimodal models.

-## Tools

-- Calculate with the Wolfram API to answer numerical questions

-- Search with the Perplexity API to answer questions via the internet

 # Models Used

 - default LLM: `mistral:7b-instruct-v0.2-q4_0` with Ollama